rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Coursework** (24): Math 236, Physics 220, Physics 113, EE 276\*, CS 228, Applied Physics 228, Music 19A

 Continued living mostly with the same group plus some other friends in a safer, cheaper location out of state where we could afford a bigger place.
 Hung out and went outside to hike and eat out more as quarantine restrictions relaxed slowly which drastically improved quality of life.
-Because I was feeling pretty lethargic from all of my video games and free time in fall, I decided to go a bit harder on coursework -- this backfired halfway through the quarter, as I got really pulled into the whole GME saga and ended up spending a majority of my time learning about finance, staring at flashy charts, reading options theory and textbooks, and other dumb things (classic "Ryan is a sheeple" example).
+Because I was feeling pretty lethargic from all of my video games and free time in Fall, I decided to go a bit harder on coursework -- this backfired halfway through the quarter, as I got really pulled into the whole GME saga and ended up spending a majority of my time learning about finance, staring at flashy charts, reading options theory and textbooks, and other dumb things (classic "Ryan is a sheeple" example).

 **Highlights**:
-- Got much closer with my housemates through engaging outdoor activities and shared interests compared with my fall experience.
+- Got much closer with my housemates through engaging outdoor activities and shared interests compared with my Fall experience.
 Learned to barely cook, which was fun
 - Settled on QR at Vatic Labs as my post-graduation job
 - I had never actually prioritized grades in my academics, and instead prioritized marginal value per effort and breadth/exploration for understanding my interests (my life is often characterized as fleeing from boredom/ennui).
 Knowing that this would likely be my last rigorous quarter at Stanford, I challenged myself to get as high of a GPA as I could for the quarter which I was proud to semi-succeed at